Rishabhbahuguna03/SQL/Use-cases/01_Case_01/01_Case_01_Healthy_Sustainable_Product_Growth.md

 ---

-## Note
-*Low-fat and recyclable* products are those formulated with reduced fat content and packaged using materials compliant with India’s recyclable packaging standards under the **Plastic Waste Management Rules (EPR framework)**.

----

 ## Problem Statement
-NutriLife aims to identify which of its products are both low-fat and recyclable, establishing the baseline for its Healthy & Sustainable product range and guiding decisions on portfolio growth and category focus.
+**NutriLife** aims to identify which of its products are **both low-fat and recyclable**, establishing the baseline for its Healthy & Sustainable product range and guiding decisions on portfolio growth and category focus.

 ---